Property Nature Trail

 Point 13: Persimmon Trees – Our property has many native Persimmon trees such as this one that produce a plum like fruit once used frequently to make jam.
 The Persimmon wood is of high quality and is one of the best burning woods.

-Point 15: Dogwood Tree – As you pass through another old stone wall (used to harvest the rock for most of SME foundation stones) you find this graceful little dogwood tree.
-Native Dogwood trees, along with Rosebud Trees, are some of our essential low level canopy trees which usually produce a glorious show of white and deep pink color in the early spring.
+Point 15: Dogwood Tree – As you pass through another heavily picked old stone wall (used to harvest the rock for most of SME foundation and wall stones) you find this graceful little dogwood tree.
+Native Dogwood trees, along with Rosebud Trees, are some of our essential low-level canopy trees which usually produce a glorious show of white and deep pink color in the early spring.

 Point 18: Mushrooms – At this spot each year beginning late summer a family of Indigo Milky Mushrooms appears.
 These cute mushrooms with a smooth rounded cap are easy to spot as they are a striking indigo blue color.
 Other typical mushrooms found on the property include the delicious Morels (mid-April through early May), meaty Boletes, spicy Chanterelles, and many more edible and toxic.